-Special Education Undergraduate Program started admitting students in the fall semester of the 2016-2017 academic year.
-In order for students to successfully complete the 4-year program, they are expected to take a total of 60 courses (150 credit/hours).
-134 credits are for theoretical and 32 credits are for the practice-based courses.
+Special Education Undergraduate Program took its final form in the fall semester of the 2018-2019 academic year, with the updates made in the curriculum by YÖK.
+In order for students to successfully complete the 4-year program, they are expected to take a total of 65 courses (150 credit/hours).
+138 credits are for theoretical and 24 credits are for the practice-based courses.
 Medium of instruction is Turkish.
 Currently, the only available program is the undergraduate program.

 Special Education Undergraduate Program is flexible enough to offer specialisation in different branches.
+The branch area determined for our program is the area of “Mental Disability”.
 Students enrolled in the program will have common courses during the first two years of the program.
 Starting from the third year, in addition to the common courses, they will have elective courses according to their interests and preferences.
 Students have to take at least one elective course from the fields of intellectual disability, autism spectrum disorder, special learning difficulties, gifted and talented children, hearing and visual impairments.
 Moreover, they have to take at least seven elective courses from the field they want to specialize in.
 By this way, students will improve themselves in different areas of special education (e.g. intellectual disability, hearing impairment, visual impairment, autism, gifted and talented children, etc.) and this will enable them to differentiate instruction for individuals with different special needs.